opensearch-project/project-website/_posts/2025-06-27-hybrid-query-performance-31.md

 |  | R5.4xlarge | 1 keyword query, 10M matches | 63% |
 |  | R5.4xlarge | 3 keyword queries, 15M matches | 151% |

-The following graph illustrates these throughput improvements:
+The following graph illustrates these throughput improvements.

 ![Throughput bar chart](/assets/media/blog-images/2025-06-27-hybrid-query-performance-31/hybrid_query_throughput_improvement.png)

 ### Scaling behavior: Better utilization, more predictable performance

-The improved scorer not only speeds up individual queries—it also scales more gracefully with increased hardware.
-On larger instances such as R5.4xlarge:
+The improved scorer not only speeds up individual queries; it also scales more gracefully with increased hardware.
+On larger instances such as R5.4xlarge, we observed the following performance improvements:

-* Throughput for hybrid queries with multiple keyword-based sub-queries increased by 234 percent over 3.0 when concurrent segment search was enabled.
+* **Throughput** for hybrid queries with multiple keyword-based subqueries **increased by 234 percent** in OpenSearch 3.1 compared to 3.0 when concurrent segment search was enabled.
-* Hybrid and complex hybrid queries showed up to 27 percent improvement in throughput.
+* Hybrid and complex hybrid queries showed up to **27 percent improvement in throughput**.
-* p99 latency was reduced by over 60 percent for most complex cases.
+* p99 **latency was reduced by over 60 percent** for most complex cases.

 These results suggest that the custom scorer improves core efficiency rather than simply consuming more hardware.

 ### How we ran benchmarks

-We used diverse datasets and related OpenSearch Benchmark workloads to evaluate performance of the new solution with the custom bulk scorer.
+We used diverse datasets and related OpenSearch Benchmark workloads to evaluate the performance of the new solution with the custom bulk scorer:

-* **AI Search** workload, based on the Quora dataset, includes semantic and hybrid queries with both text and vector data.
+* **AI search workload**: Based on the Quora dataset, includes semantic and hybrid queries with both text and vector data.
-* **Semantic Search** workload, based on the NOAA dataset, includes hybrid queries over lexical and numeric fields.
+* **Semantic search workload**: Based on the NOAA dataset, includes hybrid queries over lexical and numeric fields.

 We set up the OpenSearch cluster using the [OpenSearch Cluster CDK](https://github.com/opensearch-project/opensearch-cluster-cdk) with the following parameters: